bennokress/PrettyLog/README.md

     PrettyLogProxy.log(exception, category: category)
 }

+/// Log with ERROR level and crash the app.
+/// - Parameters:
+///     - messages: One or more strings and string-convertible objects to include in the log statement
+///     - separator: The separator between messages (defaults to `-`)
+///     - category: The category of the log message
+/// - Attention: No log will be created, if `messages` is empty or `nil`. func fatalLog(_ messages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) -> Never {
+    PrettyLogProxy.logE(messages, joinedBy: separator, category: category)
+    let messageComponents = messages.compactMap { $0 }
+    let statement = messageComponents.joined(separator: separator)
+    fatalError(statement)
+}

 // TODO: Add custom global log methods if needed -> for example: if you have custom LogLevel and LogCategory `.todo`, you could define `logT` for that.

 // /// Log messages in the provided order with TODO level